Patriarch Job of Moscow: Career

+Abbot and bishop

 Job spent fifteen years in the cloister and finally became its abbot in 1566 with the help of Ivan the Terrible, who had made Staritsa his residence during the time of the Oprichnina.
 According to Debra A. Coulter, "Job was known as a humble man of impeccable morals, learned for his times, who worked for the good of the church and the promotion of Orthodox Christianity."

 In 1571, Job was transferred to Moscow and appointed abbot of the Simonov Monastery.
 In 1575, he became the abbot of the Novospassky Monastery.
-In 1581, Job was consecrated as Bishop of Kolomna.
+In 1581, Job was consecrated as the bishop of Kolomna.

 Though a person of mediocre mental abilities, he nevertheless managed to draw the attention of Boris Godunov by his talent for reading the longest of prayers by heart in a very expressive manner.
-During the reign of Feodor I (whose government was controlled by Boris Godunov), Job was appointed archbishop of Rostov and Metropolitan of Moscow and All Russia in 1587.
+During the reign of Feodor I (whose government was controlled by Boris Godunov), Job was appointed archbishop of Rostov and the metropolitan of Moscow and all Russia in 1587.

-Patriarchate

-Realizing the necessity of strengthening the ecclesiastic authority in Russia, Godunov managed to persuade the Patriarch of Constantinople Jeremias II to establish a patriarchate in Russia.
-On 5 February 1589 (26 January, J.C.)
-Job was elected the first Patriarch of Moscow and All Russia.
-He exercised all his influence and played a major part in Boris Godunov's ascending to the Russian throne.